xavierohan/Variational_AutoEncoders/README.md

 -- Simply Fully Connected VAE

--- DCGAN based VAE ( Based on the implementation of "Likelihood regret: an out-of-distribution detection score for variational auto-encoder", https://arxiv.org/pdf/2003.02977.pdf)
+-- DCGAN based VAE ( Based on "Likelihood regret: an out-of-distribution detection score for variational auto-encoder", https://arxiv.org/pdf/2003.02977.pdf)

 ### These models are trained on the following datasets: